34 Fun Things To Do in Melbourne with Kids [in 2023]

 • Mr Wolf for pizza and a dedicated kids’ menu

-• Easey’s to thrill the kids with eating burgers in a train on top of a building
+• Easey’s to thrill the kids with eating burgers inside an old train carriage on top of a building

 • Transport Public Bar, for a kid-friendly menu in a place the adults can relax with a drink